phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

 - In zero-knowledge or client E2E encryption
   - your auth is used to decrypt the data stored at the provider
   - no unencrypted data ever leaves your device
+    - this is the deciding difference to only "server side encryption" where the provider can still all your data with restriction

 ---